Music by Ludwig van Beethoven

 Original libretto by Joseph Sonnleithner & Georg Friedrich Sonnleithner

 Arranged and Music Directed by Daniel Schlosberg

-New English Dialogue Co-Written by Marcus Scott and Ethan Heard
+New English Dialogue Co-Written by Marcus Scott & Ethan Heard

 A black activist is wrongfully incarcerated.
-His wife, Leah, passes as a man to infiltrate the system and free him.
+His wife, Leah, disguises herself to infiltrate the system and free him.
 But when injustice reigns, one woman's grit may not be enough to save her love.
 Featuring the voices of imprisoned people, this daring adaptation pits corruption against courage, hate against hope.

 Pizarro // Daniel Klein

 Also featuring the voices of more than 100 incarcerated singers and 70 volunteers from six prison choirs:

 Oakdale Community Choir, KUJI Men’s Chorus, UBUNTU Men’s Chorus, HOPE Thru Harmony Women’s Choir, East Hill Singers, and Voices of Hope